Pregnancy Care 6 min read

 • Inner Ear: The inner ear, responsible for hearing and balance, starts to develop.

-• Cardiac Tissue: The heart begins to form and beat, even though it’s still tiny at this stage.
+• Cardiac Tissue: The heart begins to form and beat, even though it is still tiny at this stage.

-• Genitals: The genitalia begin to develop, though it may not be distinguishable on ultrasound until later in the pregnancy.
+• Genitals: The genitalia begin to develop, though they may not be distinguishable on ultrasound until later in the pregnancy.

 • Fingernails: The early stages of fingernail formation begin.

-• Liver: The liver starts developing and will play a vital role in various metabolic processes.
+• Liver: The liver starts developing and will play an important role in various metabolic processes.

 • Eyelids: The eyelids, though fused shut, start to develop during the first trimester.